Risedronate (By mouth)

-- Regular-release tablets taken once a week: If you miss a dose or forget to take your medicine in the morning, take it the next morning after you remember.
+- Regular-release tablet taken once a week: If you miss a dose or forget to take your medicine in the morning, take it the next morning after you remember.
 Return to your regular schedule the following week.

 - If next month's scheduled dose is more than 7 days away: If you miss a dose or forget to take your medicine in the morning, take it the next morning after you remember.
 Return to your regular schedule the following month.
 Do not take more than 1 tablet within 7 days.

 - If the next dose is 1 to 7 days away, skip the missed dose and take your next dose on the scheduled day.
 Do not take more than 1 tablet within 7 days.

-- Regular-release tablets taken 2 days in a row each month:
+- Regular-release tablet taken 2 days in a row each month:

 - If next month's scheduled doses are more than 7 days away: If you missed 2 doses, take 1 tablet the next morning after you remember.
 Take the second tablet on the following morning.
 If you missed only 1 dose, take the missed tablet the next morning after you remember.
 Return to your regular schedule the following month.
 Do not take more than 2 tablets within 7 days.

 - If the next doses are 1 to 7 days away, skip the missed doses and take your next doses on the scheduled days.
 Do not take more than 2 tablets within 7 days.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how risedronate works.
 Tell your doctor if you are using any of the following: